NESCent/hip_hack_howto/manuscript.md

 Our advertising has been predominantly through popular mailing lists in the appropriate academic discipline, as well as spreading word through emails to colleagues.
 Generally the first call for applications would be sent about 3 weeks before the deadline, with a second call/reminder sent at 1 week.
 Direct invitations would go out at the time of the first call, but additional invites can be sent later as other names/suggestions are found.

-*Figure/Appendix X: example of a hackathon advertisement*
+*Figure/Appendix X: example of a hackathon advertisement* [uploaded in the repository]

 #### The Application Process
-We have used a fairly simple application form created through Google Docs for screening participants (Figure/Appendix X).
+We have used a fairly simple application form created through Google Docs for screening participants (Figure/Appendix X [uploaded in the repository]).
 Beyond typical fields such as name and contact information, we were interested in the following major fields: (1) availability: can the person attend the entire event; (2) a general checklist of skills/expertise that were applicable to the hackathon theme; (3) personal goal for attending the hackathon: why do they want to attend and what do they want to get from it; (4) demographics (lesson learned: we did not ask for demographic info in earlier applications, but found that diversity suffered when we did not have information to help balance decisions); and (5) where they are coming from (for budgeting purposes) and whether they have support to attend without our funding.

 At one point we asked for proof of expertise, but it was a bit off-putting to participants and proved ineffective.